 The amount that you feed your Labrador really matters.
 If you overfeed them, it can lead them to gain extra weight really quickly which leads to obesity.
 The extra weight can also cause your puppy to have extra stress on their skeleton when they already have less bone density.

 Most dog owners tend to follow either a restricted-calorie diet or free feeding method.
 The latter is the most popular option of the two, which just involves you filling up your puppy’s bowl and letting them eat whenever they want to.

 The free feeding method only works with dry foods, since wet foods are likelier to spoil quicker.
 It is also the more convenient method for those owners who have busy schedules.

-However, it is also the most discouraged method as it makes them grow too fast Instead, its recommended that you implement the restricted calorie diet plan.
+However, it is also the most discouraging method as it makes them grow too fast Instead, it recommended that you implement the restricted calorie diet plan.
 This involves you feeding your puppy with several, smaller portioned, meals throughout the day.